-Penalty Number Point Offence/Breach of Condition Maximum Points Awarded by Authorised Officers Driver Vehicle Proprietor or Operator 1 Providing false or misleading information on licence application form/failing to provide relevant information or the relevant fee (including dishonoured cheques) 6 2 Failure to notify, in writing, the Authority of change of address within 7 calendar days.
-3 2 2 3 Refusal to accept hiring without reasonable cause e.g. drunk or rude customer 6 4 Unreasonable prolongation of journeys or any misconduct regarding the charging of fares 6 5 Plying for hire by private hire drivers 12 6 Using a mobile phone whilst driving as witnessed by a police officer or an officer of the authority.
-12 2

-7 Using unlicensed vehicle for carrying passengers for hire or reward or vehicle without insurance 12 ⊘ 8 Failure to produce relevant documents within timescale, when requested by a Licensing Officer/Police Officer 4 9 Failure to maintain vehicle in a satisfactory condition - including interior or exterior 4 10 Failure to provide proof of insurance cover when requested 6 11 Failure to produce hackney carriage or private hire vehicle for testing when required 6 Ø 12 Using a vehicle whilst subject to a suspension order issued by a Licensing Officer/Police Officer 12 Ø 13 Using a vehicle for which the licensee has been revoked 12 2 2 14 Failure to report, in writing, within 72 hours' accident or damage to licensed vehicle, which would cause the vehicle to breach licence condition 4 15 Carrying more passengers than stated on the vehicle licence 6 16 Failure to display external/internal licence plate as required 4 ⊘ ⊘ 17 Carrying an offensive weapon in the vehicle 12 2 18 Failure to comply with a requirement, provide information or assistance to a Licensing Officer/Police 6
+Penalty Point Number Offence/Breach of Condition Maximum Points Awarded by Authorised Officers Driver Vehicle Proprietor or Operator 1 Providing false or misleading information on licence application form/failing to provide relevant information or the relevant fee 6 2 Failure to notify, in writing, the Authority of change of address within 7 calendar days.
+3 Ø 2 3 Refusal to accept hiring without reasonable cause e.g. drunk or rude customer 6 2 4 Unreasonable prolongation of journeys or any misconduct regarding the charging of fares 6 2 5 Plying for hire by private hire drivers 12 6 Using a mobile phone whilst driving as witnessed by an authorised officer.
+12 2 7 Using unlicensed vehicle for carrying passengers for hire 12 or reward or vehicle without insurance 8 Failure to produce relevant documents within timescale, when requested by a Licensing Officer/Police Officer 4 ⊘ ⊘ 9 Failure to maintain vehicle in a satisfactory condition - including interior or exterior 4 10 Failure to provide proof of insurance cover when requested 6 11 Failure to produce hackney carriage or private hire vehicle for testing when required 6 2 2 12 Using a vehicle whilst subject to a suspension order issued by a Licensing Officer/Police Officer 12 2 13 Using a vehicle for which the licensee has been revoked 12 14 Failure to report, in writing, within 72 hours' accident or damage to licensed vehicle, which would cause the vehicle to breach licence condition 4 15 Carrying more passengers than stated on the vehicle licence 6 2 16 Failure to display external/internal licence plate as required 4 2 17 Carrying an offensive weapon in the vehicle 12 2 18 Failure to comply with a requirement, provide information or assistance to a Licensing Officer/Police Officer 6

-Officer

-19 Using a non-approved or

-non-calibrated taximeter 6

-20 Obstruction of Licensing

-Officer/Police Officer 12

-wishing to examine a

-licensed vehicle

-21 Evidence of smoking in

-vehicle the use of e- 3

-cigarette or vaping devices.

-(Fixed Penalty Notices will

-be issued for smoking and

-or littering in addition to the

-penalty points)

-22 Evidence of food or drink in

-vehicle see below 3

-23 Displaying any feature on a

-private hire vehicle that may 6

-0.4 suggest that it is a taxi

-24 Using a vehicle, the 40

-appearance of which 12

-25 suggests that it is a taxi

-25 Failure to carry an 12

-assistance dog without prior written consent from the 12

-Authority for medical

-reasons

-26 Driver not holding a current

-20 DVLA Driving licence 12

-Failure to wear or display a 12

-27 driver's badge in the vehicle 4

-28 -

-20 Failure to notify, in writing a 6

-change in medical circumstances 0

-29 Unsatisfactory appearance

-23 of driver 3

-30 Failure to observe rank

-discipline (hackney carriage 6

-only)

-31 Failure to keep or produce

-records of private hire 6

-bookings or other

-documents required to be

-kept or produced
+19 Using a non-approved or non-calibrated taximeter 6 2 20 Obstruction of Licensing Officer/Police Officer wishing to examine a licensed vehicle 12 2 21 Evidence of smoking in vehicle the use of ecigarette or vaping devices.
+(Fixed Penalty Notices will be issued for smoking and or littering in addition to the penalty points) 3 ⊘ 22 Evidence of food or drink in vehicle see below 3 Ø Ø 23 Displaying any feature on a private hire vehicle that may suggest that it is a taxi 6 2 24 Using a vehicle, the appearance of which suggests that it is a taxi 12 2 25 Failure to carry an assistance dog without prior written consent from the Authority for medical reasons 12 26 Driver not holding a current DVLA Driving licence 12 27 Failure to wear or display a driver's badge in the vehicle visible to the customer 4 28 Failure to notify, in writing a change in medical circumstances 6 29 Unsatisfactory appearance of driver 3 30 Failure to observe rank discipline 6 31 Failure to keep or produce records of private hire bookings or other documents required to be kept or produced 6